-Study overview Bachelor Advanced Technology
+Study overview BSc Advanced Technology

 Are you ready to sign up?

-During the first year of the Bachelor’s in Advanced Technology, you will become familiar with the basics of technical and scientific disciplines.
+During the first year, you will become familiar with the basics of technical and scientific disciplines.
 In the projects and practical assignments – which together make up around 20% of your programme – you can immediately apply the knowledge you gain.
 The second year is about broadening and deepening your knowledge and you can start to pursue your own interests by getting familiar with popular master’s programmes.
-The third year is made up of elective modules in which you will prepare yourself for the master’s programme of your choice and for your graduation assignment – the final step you must take before you can call yourself a Bachelor of Science.
+The third year is made up of elective modules in which you will prepare yourself for the master’s of your choice and for your graduation assignment – the final step you must take before you can call yourself a Bachelor of Science.

 • Year 1EC